ajnsit/concur-documentation/README.md

 #### A Widget

 Concur is built around composing `Widget`s.
-A Widgete is something that has a `View` i.e. a User-Interface, can change in response to some events, and finally return some value.
+A Widget is something that has a `View` i.e. a User-Interface, can change in response to some events, and finally return some value.

 The type Widget is parameterised by the type of the View, and the return type.
+That is to say - a Concur Widget has the type `Widget HTML a`.
+Here `HTML` is the type of the view (i.e. client side apps), and `a` is the type parameter that denotes *what gets returned* when the Widget is *done*.

 ```purescript
 -- A Widget with a View of type HTML (i.e. client side web apps), and returning an Int